groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/viewinfooptions/_index.md

 | extractText | boolean | Enables text extraction. |

 **Returns:**
-[ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) - New instance of [ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) class.
+[ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) - New instance of  ViewInfoOptions  class.
 ### forPngView() {#forPngView--}
 ```
 public static ViewInfoOptions forPngView()
 ```

-Initializes new instance of [ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) class to retrieve information about view when rendering into PNG.
+Initializes a new instance of the  ViewInfoOptions  class to retrieve information about the view when rendering into PNG.

 **Returns:**
-[ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) - New instance of [ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) class.
+[ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) - New instance of  ViewInfoOptions  class.
 ### forPngView(boolean extractText) {#forPngView-boolean-}
 ```
 public static ViewInfoOptions forPngView(boolean extractText)
 ```

-Initializes new instance of [ViewInfoOptions](../../com.groupdocs.viewer.options/viewinfooptions) class to retrieve information about view when rendering into PNG.
+Initializes a new instance of the  ViewInfoOptions  class to retrieve information about the view when rendering into PNG.

 **Parameters:**
 | Parameter | Type | Description |